 The beloved family was well-connected and had strong ties to the city of Atlanta.
 Dr. Christopher Edwards is a prominent orthopedic surgeon and chairman of the Atlanta Housing Authority.
 He is also a member of the board of trustees at Morehouse School of Medicine and formerly served as chair of the United Way of Greater Atlanta Health Committee, as well as other leadership positions.

 His former wife, Marsha, was the owner of a medical equipment supply company called MME Enterprises, according to the company’s website.

 The couple’s young adult children were just beginning their careers in the media/television industry.
-Chris, 24, was a graduate of Elon University, was a digital content manager for the city of Atlanta and also worked in the Mayor’s Office of Entertainment.
+Chris, 24, a graduate of Elon University, was a digital content manager for the city of Atlanta and also worked in the mayor’s Office of Entertainment.
 Erin was a student at Boston University and took a summer internship with WNBC in New York.

 Marsha and Chris attended the National Association of Black Journalists (NABJ) convention in Miami two weeks ago.
 Reporters from across the country shared photos and other memories of the family upon learning the heartbreaking news.

 “I first met Chris (Jr.) at #NABJ14,” multi-media journalist Jade Jackson tweeted.
 “Her introduced me to his mother & sister.
 Every conference after, I looked forward to seeing Chris.
 We were JUST dancing together in Miami. he is a light; always encouraging.
 Always silly & goofy to cheer you up.
 RIP.”

 “Erin Edwards, you were going to be one heck of an amazing journalist.
 This world will truly miss your light,” fellow journalist Blayne Alexander added.